elormes/website/README.md

 Hey!
 Here lies the source for my personal website.
 The site design was inspired by my love of Japanese ink wash paintings.
 They rock!

-The site pages are authored in markdown and converted into static html pages by a custom python script.
+Page contents are authored in markdown and converted into static html pages by a custom python script.
 I wrote the script over a night, so there is a lot of weird stuff like hardcoded directory paths, etc in it.
 I would be cleaning up the script and adding features as time goes on.
 However, I would always prioritize creating site content over improving the script.

 ## Requirements
 * Python